lance/lance.github.io/src/words/immutability.md

     at REPLServer.emit (events.js:188:7)
 ````

 Ughh.
 This is happening because I've got `new Product()` as the first parameter to the `Object.assign()` call, and once a `Product` is constructed, it's frozen.
-I need to defer freezing the object until _after_ it's constructed, I guess.
+I need to defer freezing the object until _after_ it's constructed.
 Otherwise, if instead I just use `{}` then the returned object won't be an instance of `Product`.

 But how can I do that?
 I could use a factory function to return instances of `Product`.
-Or to simplify things even more, I guess we could change our data model to not use a class at all.
+Or to simplify things even more, we could change our data model to not use a class at all.
 For the sake of simplification and experimentation, let's give it a shot.
 Maybe the plain old JavaScript objects are all we need.

 ````js
 // Use a factory function to return plain old JS objects